egasimus/limbs/README.md

 Limbs is a tiny metaprogramming framework for JavaScript.

-Limbs is written in ECMAScript 5.1, so it can be used in any environment, including older browsers and embedded platforms, without requiring extra build steps.
+Limbs is written in ECMAScript 5.1, and can be used in any environment, including older browsers and embedded platforms, without requiring extra build steps.